Pregnancy and parental leave, FMLA

 The following information is about the state Pregnancy and Parental Leave Act and the federal Family and Medical Leave Act (FMLA).

-Employees may take up to 12 weeks of unpaid leave upon the birth or adoption of their child when they:
+Employees may take up to 12 weeks of unpaid leave upon the birth or adoption of their child.
+Employees are eligible for this leave regardless of the size or their employer and the amount of time for which they have worked for their employer.

 Frequently asked questions

-Can my pregnancy or parental leave count against my paid leave?
+Can my pregnancy and parental leave count against my paid leave?

-Can my pregnancy or parental leave count against FMLA leave?
+Can my pregnancy and parental leave count against FMLA leave?

 Does my employer have to continue my benefits during the leave?